Published on October 26th, 2022

 An assessed value is a number that is given to a property in order to determine its true property value.
 You might see this on a tax bill or a property appraisal.
 It’s a unitless value that is treated more like a point system.
 There’s no real limit to it, unlike other point systems, which is why it tends to always go up.
 The more improvements a property goes through, the higher its assessment will be.

 We’ve seen mansions with a 200K assessment in Suffolk paying the same tax bill as a 60K assessment in Nassau.
 How do you ask?
-Because there’s this special number called the Residential Assessment Ratio, which helps balance the amount of taxes every house has to pay.
-The RAR is the same for every property in said county.
+Because there are Tax Rates, which are determined by the town and school district as a function of total budget and cumulative property values.
+The Tax Rate is the same for every property within a municipality and school district.
 The assessment value divided by the RAR is what gives the true property value or the Implied Fair Market Value (IFMV).
-The IFMV multiplied by the tax rate is what equals your total tax bill.
+The Assessment multiplied by the tax rate is what equals your total tax bill.
 We will keep repeating these formulas constantly.

 Now you might be asking why they use assessed values and RARs when they can just evaluate homes every year?
 Well, they are trying to save taxpayer dollars for more important things like snow removals and trash collection.
 This way they do not have to send an assessor out to the streets to reevaluate all homes because who knows how long that will take.
 Plus, human error is more likely that way.
 We’ve seen assessors claim that a property has a pool when in fact there is no pool and it was confused with a neighboring property.
 Of course, some small villages still decide to evaluate properties every year and we call these villages “re-assessing districts”.